christianvedels/OccCANINE/README.md

 ## Updates

+### 2023-08-17
+- Refactored all model training code entrance point is 'n201_TrainBERT.py'

 ### 2023-08-13
 - English marriage certificate data ready for training
 - 004_Danish_BERT.py now runs.
 But the code is a mess

 ### 2023-07-06
-- Added proff of concept XML-RoBERTa model
+- Added proof of concept XML-RoBERTa model

 ### 2023-07-01
 - DK training data ready